 In this section

-The Centre for Adolescent Health vision, is to make a difference to young people’s health and wellbeing by advancing knowledge, policy, and practice.
+The Centre for Adolescent Health's vision is 'making a difference to young people’s health and wellbeing by advancing knowledge, policy and practice'.

-As an Australian centre of excellence and a WHO collaborating centre, we work to bring together the professionals and organisations needed to:
+As an Australian centre of excellence and a WHO collaborating centre for adolescent health, we work to bring together the professionals and organisations needed to:

 To help enact our vision, the CAH run a series of networking events, Catalysing Connections for Adolescent Health and Wellbeing with interested stakeholders.
 These events provide researchers, practitioners, policy makers and implementers the opportunity to discuss topics of mutual interest.
 Please visit the page for further information and to watch past events.

 Initiatives the Centre for Adolescent Health has been involved in includes:

 Sawyer, S. M., Aggarwal, S., Calais Ferreira, L., Campbell, A., Cini, K., Francis, K., Heerde, J., Margaretha., & Sabet, F. (2022).
 New International Development Policy: Submission from the Centre for Adolescent Health November 2022. https://www.dfat.gov.au/sites/default/files/new-international-development-policy-submission-centre-adolescent-health.pdf

 Toumbourou, J. W., & Heerde, J. A. (2022).
 Evidence on programs to address youth homelessness: an Evidence Check rapid review brokered by the Sax Institute (www.saxinstitute.org.au) for the NSW Department of Communities and Justice.

 The Centre for Adolescent Health is proud to join with Aboriginal and Torres Strait Islander organisations, fellow human rights organisations and doctors to call for federal, state and territory governments to #RaiseTheAge of criminal responsibility from just 10 years old to at least 14.